LoadingLoading/attention-benchmark/readme.md

+# Attention Profiling for Efficient Transformer Variants

+This project evaluates and compares various attention mechanisms in Transformer models from both computational and energy-efficiency perspectives.
+It includes experiments on GPU energy usage, convergence behavior, and memory consumption using a consistent benchmarking setup.

 # Quick Start
-All experiments run on Collab, you can upload everything on Collab, and open the file for_colab.ipynb.
+All experiments can run on Collab, you can upload everything on Collab, and open the file for_colab.ipynb.
 There are 5 cells.
-Just run everything in sequence.
+You could run everything in sequence.
 Then run the third one again, as you can see in the cell: print the previous result.
 You can change the preset in config.py file.

+You can also run the experiments in Ubuntu.
+After setting up all the required environments, you may run the main.py to start.

 # Introduction
-This project aims to measure all the usage while training and compare them between using the different attentions.
+This project aims to measure all the usage while training and compare it between using different attention.

 This project uses one dataset: allenai/tulu-v2-sft-mixture.
-Uses 3 different models: 'gpt2-large', 'gpt2-medium', and 'gpt2'.
-Uses 8 different attentions plus one baseline: Scaled Dot-Product Attention, Multi-Head Flex Attention, Sparse Flex Attention, Linear Flex Attention, LSH Attention, Sliding Window Attention, Flash Attention, Group Query Attention, and Baseline Attention.
+Uses one model: 'gpt2'.
+Uses 8 different attentions plus one baseline: Scaled Dot-Product Attention, Multi-Head Flex Attention, Multi-head Latent Attention, Linear Flex Attention, LSH Attention, Sliding Window Attention, Flash Attention, Group Query Attention, and Baseline Attention.
 Measures 12 different numbers: FLOPS, CPU usage percentage, disk I/O read in MB, disk I/O write in MB, GPU memory in MB, GPU power in watts, GPU utilization percentage, inference time in seconds, loss, memory usage in GB, model size in MB, and training time in seconds.

 # About config.py